 When many of us grew up, data, information, knowledge, and wisdom were treated as interchangeable words.
-It felt as if buried deep in the vaults of some library somewhere, there was a pile of knowledge and the more we learned, the closer we could get toward understanding it all.
+It felt as if buried deep in the vaults of a library somewhere there was a pile of knowledge and the more we learned, the closer we could get toward understanding it all.

 Turns out, well, that’s probably wrong.

-Instead, faced with an infinitely complex world, our brains have evolved to optimize sorting, organizing, and prioritizing data rather than simple storage.
-This shifts our mental model from thinking about having simply more data to gathering the right data for a specific situation, and understanding it in a pattern that makes it meaningful to the task at hand.
+Instead, faced with an infinitely complex world, our brains have evolved to optimize sorting, organizing, and prioritizing data meaningful to the task at hand.

 In a world where our brains are active participants in shaping our perception of the world, we have no choice but to acknowledge that our lived reality is the conglomeration of seven billion mental models operating in harmony.